-Drinking is widely considered a part of social activity in Nigeria and therefore most consumers seldom drink alone.
-As a result, on-trade outlets lead beer sales, the largest category in the alcoholic drinks market.
-However, the bulk of spirits and wine is sold through off-trade outlets, such as small grocery retailers and open markets, since such products are mostly consumed at home or during parties and other social gatherings.
-Sales of wine through formal retailers, such as supermarkets, continued to increase over the review period; however traditional small grocery retailers, including open markets such as the Oke Arin market, remained the largest channel for wine and spirits in Nigeria.
+Drinking is widely considered part of regular social activity in Nigeria; therefore, on-trade outlets dominate beer, which is the largest category within alcoholic drinks.
+However, the bulk of sales of spirits and wine is sold through off-trade outlets such as drinks specialists and independent grocery retailers, since these products are mostly consumed at home or during parties and other social gatherings.

 Delivery: Files are delivered directly into your account within a few minutes of purchase.

 Discover the latest market trends and uncover sources of future market growth for the Alcoholic Drinks industry in Nigeria with research from Euromonitor's team of in-country analysts.

 Find hidden opportunities in the most current research data available, understand competitive threats with our detailed market analysis, and plan your corporate strategy with our expert qualitative analysis and growth projections.

 If you're in the Alcoholic Drinks industry in Nigeria, our research will save you time and money while empowering you to make informed, profitable decisions.

 When you purchase this report, you also get the data and the content from these category reports in Nigeria for free: